 Examples of Plant Eating Dinosaurs

-One of the most famous plant-eating dinosaurs is the apatosaurus, also known as the brontosaurus .
-This massive creature could grow to be over 70 feet long and weighed more than 20,000 pounds.
-The brontosaurus was a gentle giant, and its diet consisted mostly of leaves and other vegetation.
+One of the most famous plant-eating dinosaurs is the apatosaurus, also known as the brontosaurus.
+It was a massive creature, capable of growing over 70 feet long and to a weight over 20,000 pounds.
+By nature, it is believed the brontosaurus was a gentle giant.
+With a diet consisting mostly of leaves and other vegetation out of reach to many of its rivals.
 It used its long neck to reach high up into the trees to munch on leaves that smaller dinosaurs could not reach.

 Another well-known plant eating dinosaur is the stegosaurus.
 This dinosaur was easily recognizable by the large plates on its back and the spikes on its tail.
-The stegosaurus was a smaller dinosaur, only measuring about 30 feet in length.
-It weighed between two and three tons.
-The stegosaurus was a herbivore that ate mostly plants.
+In comparison to it’s apatosaurus cousin, the stegosaurus was a much smaller dinosaur.
+It was quite a stocky dinosaur, but only measured up to around 30 feet in length and weighed between two and three tons.